TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 OpenSearch is a really powerful **Visualiser**, it's designed to work on **Streaming data**, and the high level of **scalability** that comes with it.
 It's used for **searching, storing and analysing** Streaming data, Log Data.
 It's a Search and Analytics Engine, synonymous to **Historical Data Analysis**, and Visualisation.

-## The Flink Application Codebase
+## _The Flink Application Codebase_

 -  We've defined the Kinesis Connector, that enables the Flink App to read code from the Stream, and the OpenSearch Connector that enables writing processed storage in OpenSearch Connector, for storage and analysis

-- Created **`taxi_trips`** table, which is linked to the Kinesis stream.
+- Created **`_taxi_trips_`** table, which is linked to the Kinesis stream.
 This is not a real table --- This is virtually created in the Flink Ebvironment, It maps to the structure of KDS, facilitating its processing

 - **The `trip_statistics` table in OpenSearch.** This table would basically set up to store aggregated data in OS, like trip counts, and averageduration

-- A **series of analytical queries to extract insights** such as average trip duration, distance, peak travel times, and frequent locations.
+- A **_series of analytical queries to extract insights_** such as average trip duration, distance, peak travel times, and frequent locations.

-- Have performed Future Analysis and Visualisation through an **aggregation query to insert summarized data** into the `trip_statistics` table.
+- Have performed Future Analysis and Visualisation through an **_aggregation query to insert summarized data_** into the `trip_statistics` table.

-## Wrap-Up
+## Wrapping it Up

 _So, finally yes!
 We're through!_

 Our pipeline does present an end-to-end solution for real-time data processing and analysis.
 It encompasses data ingestion, processing, storage, and visualization:

-**Data Ingestion with Kinesis Data Streams:** Efficiently captures streaming data.
+**_Data Ingestion with Kinesis Data Streams:_** Efficiently captures streaming data.

-**Processing and Analysis:** With Kinesis Data Firehose for preliminary transformations and loading into S3.
+**_Processing and Analysis:_** With Kinesis Data Firehose for preliminary transformations and loading into S3.
 Using Flink in Kinesis Data Analytics for real-time, complex data processing.

-**Data Storage and Visualization:** S3 for durable storage of processed data.
+**_Data Storage and Visualization:_** S3 for durable storage of processed data.
 OpenSearch for data querying, analysis, and visualization.